 Specify whether to store the container and image data on a data disk.

-If the ECS instances have data disks mounted and the file system of the last data disk is not initialized, the system automatically formats the data disk to ext4.
-Then, the system uses the disk to store the data in /var/lib/docker (the default data directory of Docker) and /var/lib/kubelet (the default data directory of the kubelet).
+If a data disk is attached to the ECS instance and the file system of the last data disk is not initialized, the system automatically formats the last data disk to ext4 to store content in /var/lib/docker and /var/lib/kubelet (the default data directories for Docker container runtime and kubelet component, respectively).

 ImportantData on a disk is lost after you format the disk.
 Before the system formats the data disk, we recommend that you back up the data on the data disk.

-If no data disk is attached to the ECS instances, the system does not purchase a data disk.
+If no data disk is attached to the ECS instance, the system does not automatically attach a new data disk.

 Retain Instance Name